vuejs/pinia/README.md

 ```

 This will also add devtools support.
 Some features like time traveling and editing are still not supported because vue-devtools doesn't expose the necessary APIs yet.
-**NOTE**: this API is still experimental and is currently only used for devtools and SSR but that might change in the future.

 ### Creating a Store